 Why Remove Coconut Oil From Your Hair?

-You should remove coconut oil from your hair for the following reasons:
+You should wash coconut oil from your hair for the following reasons:

-- Not everyone finds the smell of coconut oil appealing, especially those with a sensitive nose.
+- Though coconut oil has myriad benefits like hair nourishment, hair conditioning, and hair repair, not everyone finds the smell of coconut oil appealing, especially those with a sensitive nose.

 - Too much coconut oil on your hair may make it greasy and attract dust particles.